3D Printing in Metals. DMLS.

 Machining and Turning.
 We offer a full post build machining service to optimise 3d printed metal parts.

-Due to the thermal properties of individual metals, parts 3d printing say in Aluminum will take a different amount of time to build and finish to parts 3d printed in Titanium.
+Due to the thermal properties of individual metals, parts 3d printing say in Aluminium will take a different amount of time to build and finish to parts 3d printed in Titanium.

 Multiple copies of the same part on a tray will reduce the overall unit cost as will a lower part height.
 As a rough guide a full tray of parts may take several days to 3d print before post build finishing can start.